The Ecobee thermostat relies on a Wifi connection to do many things such as exchanging data with sensors and connecting to your mobile app.

 To maintain good network health, you need to have high-quality hardware, and one of the most important parts of your network is the router.

-So if you have an old router and you find that connectivity issues are more frequent, I suggest you change your router to a new one.
+So if you have an old router and you find that connectivity issues are more frequent, I suggest you change your router with a new one.

 If you’ve tried all of the tips cited above and you don’t see any results, take your thermostat to an expert near you.